awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-trail-manage-costs.md

 After you [create a budget](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html), you can use AWS Cost Explorer to see how your CloudTrail costs are influencing your overall AWS bill\.
 In AWS Cost Explorer, after adding CloudTrail to the **Service** filter, you can compare your historical CloudTrail spending to that of your current month\-to\-date \(MTD\) spending, by both region and account\.
 This feature helps you monitor and detect unexpected costs in your monthly CloudTrail spending\.
 Additional features in Cost Explorer let you compare CloudTrail spending to monthly spending at the specific resource level, providing information about what might be driving cost increases or decreases in your bill\.

 **Note**
-Though you can apply tags to CloudTrail resources, AWS Billing cannot currently use tags applied to trails and CloudTrail Lake event data stores for cost allocation\.
-Cost Explorer can currently show costs only for the CloudTrail service as a whole, not for individual CloudTrail resources\.
+Though you can apply tags to CloudTrail trails, AWS Billing cannot currently use tags applied to trails for cost allocation\.
+Cost Explorer can show costs for CloudTrail Lake event data stores and for the CloudTrail service as a whole\.

 To get started with AWS Budgets, open [AWS Billing and Cost Management](https://console.aws.amazon.com/billing), and then choose **Budgets** in the left navigation bar\.
 We recommend configuring budget alerts as you create a budget to track CloudTrail spending\.
 For more information about how to use AWS Budgets, see [Managing Your Costs with Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-managing-costs.html) and [Best Practices for AWS Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-best-practices.html)\.

+### Creating user\-defined cost allocation tags for CloudTrail Lake event data stores<a name="cloudtrail-trail-manage-costs-tags"></a>

+You can create [user\-defined cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/custom-tags.html) to track the query and ingestion costs for your CloudTrail Lake event data stores\.
+A *user\-defined cost allocation tag* is a key\-value pair that you can associate with an event data store\.
+After you activate cost allocation tags, AWS uses the tags to organize your resource costs on your cost allocation report\.
++ To create tags in the console, see step 7 of the [To create an event data store for CloudTrail events](query-event-data-store-cloudtrail.md#query-event-data-store-cloudtrail-procedure) procedure\.
++ To create tags using the CloudTrail API, see [CreateEventDataStore](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_CreateEventDataStore.html) and [AddTags](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_AddTags.html) in the *AWS CloudTrail API Reference*\.
+You can also define
++ To create tags using the AWS CLI, see [create\-event\-data\-store](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudtrail/create-event-data-store.html) and [add\-tags](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudtrail/add-tags.html) in the *AWS CLI Command Reference*\.

+For more information about activating tags, see [Activating user\-defined cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)\.

 ## Trail configuration<a name="cloudtrail-trail-manage-costs-trailconfig"></a>